-Below is a 360° photograph of a radiotherapy room containing a linear accelerator (LINAC) machine.
+Below is a 360° photograph of a radiotherapy room containing a linear accelerator (LINAC) radiotherapy machine.
 If you can't see the photograph, you can download the Adobe Flash Player from the Adobe website.
-Use the arrows to move the picture and look around the room.
+You can use the arrows to move the picture and look around the room.

 Having external radiotherapy does not make you radioactive.
 It is perfectly safe to be with other people, including children, throughout your treatment course.

 For general information and support

 Contact the Cancer Research UK nurses on freephone 0808 800 4040 (Open 9am - 5pm, Monday to Friday)

 Share experiences on our online forum with Cancer Chat

 Rated 5 out of 5 based on 37 votes